 Shawn Ritenour (PhD Economics, Auburn University) is Professor of Economics at Grove City College.
 In addition to having taught at Southwest Baptist University (Ruby Letsch-Roderique Chair of Economics), the University of Angers in France, and serving as an economist for the U.S. Bureau of Labor Statistics, he is the author of Foundations of Economics: A Christian View.

 Charles Taliaferro (PhD Philosophy, Brown University) is Professor and Chair of Philosophy at Saint Olaf College.
 He has taught as a visiting scholar at Oxford, Cambridge, Princeton, Yale, Columbia, University of Chicago, St. Andrews, and elsewhere—as well as being a graduate of Harvard (MA).
 In addition to being the co-editor of The Routledge Companion to Theism, The Ashgate Companion to Theological Anthropology, The Blackwell Companion to the Philosophy of Religion and the senior co-editor of the six-volume The History of Evil, he is the Editor-in-Chief of Open Theology and author of many other books on theology and philosophy.

-Timothy Terrel (PhD Economics, Auburn University) is Associate Professor of Economics at Wofford College.
-In addition to being Assistant Editor of The Quarterly Journal of Austrian Economics and Associated Scholar at the Ludwig von Mises Institute he serves as a Senior Fellow of the Cornwall Alliance for the Stewardship of Creation and a policy advisor for the Heartland Institute.
+Timothy Terrell (PhD Economics, Auburn University) is Professor of Economics at Wofford College.
+In addition to being Assistant Editor of The Quarterly Journal of Austrian Economics and Associated Scholar at the Ludwig von Mises Institute, he serves as a Senior Fellow of the Cornwall Alliance for the Stewardship of Creation and a policy advisor for the Heartland Institute.